crt25/collimator/docs/guides/add-new-analysis.md

 To provide a scalable system with minimal resource requirements on the server, the analysis is performed client-side, i.e. in `frontend/`.

+## Overview

+An new Analysis Logic can be one of the following:

+- An analyzer, based on an AST or meta criterion;
+- A solution grouping, either automatic or manual.

-This document will guide you through the process of adding additional types of analyses.
+This document guides you through the process of adding these additional types of analyses.

 ## Criteria Based Analyzer

 Criteria based analyzers are located in `frontend/src/data-analyzer/criteria-based-analyzers`.

-As an example, a simple analyzer to count the number of conditions in the [G-AST](ast.md) may look like the following:
+As an example, a simple analyzer to count the number of conditions in the [G-AST](../data-analyzer/ast-conversion.md) may look like the following:

 ```typescript
 export const countConditions = (